Too Liked to Be Useful

 Over the years, I've interviewed many candidates.
 One crucial skill that often gets overlooked is operational reflexes during oncalls.
 Surprisingly, few companies test for this,...

-As someone who's been navigating the world of software development for a while, I often think about what it really means to be a good development manager.
-It's a bit like being...
+I often think about what it really means to be a good development manager.
+It's a bit like being the conductor of an orchestra.
+You don’t have to know how to play every single i...

 Discussing leadership, we often overlook kindness, focusing more on power and wealth.
-Yet in reality, the leaders who leave a lasting impact are the ones who choose humanity ove...
+Yet the leaders who leave a lasting impact are the ones who choose humanity over dominance....

 When we were building Areca, a realtime billing engine for Turk Telekom, we were a small team competing against giants like Amdocs.
 They had the brand recognition, the scale, an...